Skip to main content

 Prior to joining the GMC, Andrew was Head of Medico-legal services for the RAF and was a panel member for the Medical Practitioners Tribunal Service who make decisions about doctors’ fitness to practise.

-Andrew also served for over 13 years in the Army Reserves, and he is a trustee of The Air Ambulance Service
+Andrew also served for over 13 years in the Army Reserves, and he is a trustee of The Air Ambulance Service.

 Miss Dale Simon

-Dale Simon is a qualified barrister (currently not practicing) who had an extensive career with the Crown Prosecution Service where she was the Director for Public Accountability and Inclusion and had corporate responsibility for hate crime and violence against women and girls.
-She spent three years as Head of the Office for Judicial Complaints handling serious and sensitive judicial investigations and was also a Non-Executive Director at the Parole Board for 6 years where she was a member of the Management Committee and the Chair of the Standards Committee.
+Dale is a qualified barrister who had an extensive career with the CPS where she was the Director for Public Accountability and Inclusion and had corporate responsibility for hate crime and violence against women and girls.
+She spent three years as Head of the Office for Judicial Complaints and was also a Non-Executive Director at the Parole Board for 6 years where she was Chair of the Standards Committee.

-Dale was an advocate consultant for Phase II of The Young Review with responsibility for liaising with statutory and voluntary organisations, taking forward the recommendations of the Young Review to reduce the disproportionality negative outcomes for young Black Asian and Minority Ethnic and/or Muslim men in the criminal justice system.
+Dale was an advocate consultant for Phase II of The Young Review taking forward the review’s recommendations to reduce the disproportionality negative outcomes for young Black Asian and Minority Ethnic and/or Muslim men in the criminal justice system.
+In 2013 Dale was awarded a CBE for services to equality and diversity.

 Sir Peter Thornton KC